kordk/torch-ecpg/README.md

 - Pass the logger to functions using **logger: function(args, **logger)
 - The letters M, G, and C mean methylation beta values, gene expression values, and covariates
 - Correlation, or corr, refers to the pearson correlation coefficient
+- MLR or regression refer to the multiple linear regression algorithm

 ### Examples